Larry R. Heather: Political career

 He was a candidate for Mayor for the 2013 Calgary municipal elections and received 0.7 percent of the popular vote, coming in fifth out of nine candidates.
 He is a City Hall attender and frequent presenter from the public at both the committee level and Council public hearings.

 In the 2015 Alberta provincial election he was a Social Credit candidate in Calgary Elbow against Education Minister incumbent Gordon Dirks.

 In the 2015 federal election he ran in the electoral district of Calgary Heritage as an Independent candidate, his sixth time on the ballot against Stephen Harper.

 In the 2016 provincial by-election for Calgary-Greenway, he ran as an independent candidate.

 On November 7, 2016, Heather was banned from Calgary City Hall for a period of two years due to his behaviour while speaking to council regarding a rezoning issue.
 Heather opposed all applications for secondary suites, even in communities where he did not live, and was often off-topic while addressing issues.
 He refused to leave the podium after his 5 minutes of allotted time was up, the same that is granted all speakers, and remained at the podium until he was forced to leave by Calgary Police Service officers.

 In 2017, Heather ran for Mayor of Calgary, however his results were lower than his previous attempt.
 His votes received dropped from 1% total vote down to 0.2%.
 On December 14, 2017, he also challenged United Conservative Party leader Jason Kenney in the Calgary-Lougheed by-election and came last with 22 votes.

 In 2019 Heather ran again, this time provincially.
 He again finished in last place but managed to more to increase his votes from his previous effort by 32 and increase his percentage of the votes earned by 0.1%.

 Heather made a 2nd attempt at public office in 2019 but the results were the same as many of his previous loses.
 Last place and less than a half a percent of the public vote.
 In fact this was a step back from his last attempt at Federal office.
 There he had one of his better outings with 0.9% achieved.
 This latest lost saw him fall back 0.6% in the popular vote.

+He was a candidate in the 2023 Calgary Heritage federal by-election.